falue/htmlDesktop/workstations/README.md

 ## Notes to each key
 #### **settings**
 Object with all general settings of this workstation.
-OS and workstation-name are defined in generalSettings.txt aswell!
+OS and workstation-name are defined in general.settings aswell!
 - `"systemColor": "#000000"` *HEX color code for background of taskbar, window headers etc. Font color is either white or black, depending on the darkness of this color*
 - `"desktopColor": "#000000"` *HEX color code for dekstop background*
 - `"desktopImg": "os/_generic/desktops/7.jpg"` *Path to desktop image, either to `os/_generic/desktops/..` or `workstations/../desktops/1.jpg`, see [below](#user-and-desktop-images)*